 Each currently operating university has its own page.
 Degrees awarded by its predecessors or universities that it has absorbed, or by the same university under an earlier name, are linked to the current page.
 This page provides the names of the university and its location.

 In some countries, e.g., Russia, it is common for a graduate student to do all research at a research institution and have very little connection with the university that awards the degree.
 The student may even complete the thesis before deciding which university to submit it to.
 We indicate this by listing an "Institute", which might be a laboratory, observatory, or other research institution that is not affiliated with the university that awarded the degree.
 We do this when the degree is awarded by a university, but not when it is awarded by the institute itself.
-The institute page gives the names and location of the institute.

 Since 2013 the AstroGen Team has been collecting information about theses, nearly all of it online.
 The remainder has come from university libraries, either through correspondence with librarians or visits.
 Now that AstroGen is online, we look forward to others adding data.
 University departments are encouraged to submit information about their graduates, and librarians who have any spare time are encouraged as well.
 New (or old) graduates and their advisors are also encouraged to submit information about theses.
 To add an astronomer to the database, please go to the Additions page.

 A project of this size is bound to have some errors.
 We apologize for them and encourage those with knowledge, especially the astronomers concerned, to submit additions or updates.
 To correct errors, please go to the Update page.

 To add people who have earned doctorates with astronomy-related theses but are not currently in the database, please go to the Additions page.